zanerock/cloudsite/site/docs/user-guides/command-line-reference.md

 `cloudsite create <options> <apex-domain>`

 Creates a new website, setting up infrastructure and copying content.
+The first time you launch a new domain, Cloudsite will create an SSL certificate for the domain as necessary.
+If a new SSL certificate is created, the creation process will exit and you'll be given instructions on how to verify the SSL certificate.
+Once verification is complete, re-run the create command.

 #### `create` options